luka-mikec/reactive_tables/README.md

 - JavaScript enables much more complex formulas than what the standard spreadsheets allow.
 - I always wanted to use Vue.js to build a spreadsheet reactivity engine.
 This was made possible with Vue 3.
 I wrote an [article](https://www.toptal.com/vue-js/on-demand-reactivity-vue-3) about this.
-- Vue 3's powerful reactivity engine enables fancy experimental features, such as reactive functions.
+- Vue 3's powerful reactivity engine enables fancy experimental features, such as reactive functions (see above).

 ## Features:
  - inputting data and formulas;